johnsonjo4531/lightning-graphql/readme.md

 ```

-## Supplying your own fetcher instead of using the default fetch.
+## Supplying your own custom fetcher instead of using the default fetch.

 ```ts
 import {GraphQLClient} from "lightning-graphql"